-An NHL player remains in a coma after brain surgery and his wife says, ‘we need a miracle’
+An NHL player remains in a coma after brain surgery, and his wife says, ‘We need a miracle’

-Emily Cave made the plea Wednesday on Instagram and, while his condition is unrelated to the novel coronavirus pandemic, he is separated from his family because of physical distancing restrictions.
+Emily Cave made the plea Wednesday on Instagram.
+While his condition is unrelated to the novel coronavirus pandemic, he is separated from his family because of physical distancing restrictions.

 “Colby’s parents and myself, got to see him through a window and talk to him with a walkie talkie last night,” she wrote, including a photo of their wedding.
 “We are no longer allowed to be in the hospital because covid-19 rules.
 We have no idea when we will be allowed to see him again.”